 Wherever possible, the student should immediately be re-called, and be informed of the penalty that he or she is to receive.
-However, since category C offences may require serious consideration by the Senate Plagiarism Tribunal, it may occasionally be appropriate to inform the student and his or her representative that the matter of penalty requires consideration, and that the student will be informed by the Chair in due course of the final outcome.
+However, since category C offences may require serious consideration by the Senate Plagiarism Tribunal, it may occasionally be appropriate to inform the student and their representative that the matter of penalty requires consideration, and that the student will be informed by the Chair in due course of the final outcome.

 Once the hearing process is complete, the Tribunal must, in addition, provide the student with written reasons for its decision, both in regard to its finding and in regard to the penalty imposed.
-The relevant academic Head of Department must also receive a copy of the findings, and such findings must be retained by the Head of Department or his or her nominee, for record-keeping purposes.
+The member of the Tribunal tasked with writing the Tribunal's judgment (written reasons) may seek the assistance of the University Plagiarism Officer in formulating the document.
+The relevant academic Head of Department must also receive a copy of the findings, and such findings must be retained by the Head of Department or their nominee, for record-keeping purposes.
 Such findings must be made available within five (5) days of the hearing.

-Where a student has his or her DP removed for plagiarism by the Tribunal, this fact should be communicated to the Registrar's Division by the Chair of the Senate Committee.
+Where a student has their DP removed for plagiarism by the Tribunal, this fact should be communicated to the Registrar's Division by the Chair of the Senate Committee.
 Such a removal of a DP should be indicated on the student's academic record by the letters DPWP, to distinguish it from the removal of a DP for other reasons.